-Majority defends World Bank boss over negative effect of PPA agreement signed under mahama govt
+Majority defends World Bank boss over negative effect of PPA agreement signed under Mahama govt

 The majority in parliament has described the Independent Power Production contract signed under the supervision of John Dramani Mahama as part of Ghana’s current economic hardship.

-The Member of Parliament for the Dormaa East Constituency, representing the Majority in an interview said the agreements which were signed under the tenure of ex-president John Dramani Mahama between 2012 and 2016 pushed Ghana’s economy to the brink of collapse with huge financial losses to the state.
+In an interview, the Member of Parliament for the Dormaa East Constituency, representing the majority, said the agreements that were signed under the tenure of ex-president John Dramani Mahama between 2012 and 2016 pushed Ghana’s economy to the brink of collapse with huge financial losses to the state.

 The World Bank expressed concerns that they needed to be reviewed urgently.